6th World Scout Jamboree

 The 6th World Scout Jamboree (Jamboree mondial de la paix) was held in 1947 and was hosted by France at Moisson.
 This was the first jamboree to have been held after Baden-Powell's death in 1941.
 It was originally planned to take place in 1941 in France.

 Unofficial theme

 Following the devastation of World War II, this event was aptly named the Jamboree of Peace.
 The Jamboree showed that even through the years of the war, the Scout Movement was still strong and growing.
 24,152 Scouts attended the event from 38 countries.

+Boy scouts from the Boy Scouts of America contingent's farewell from New York City onboard the USS General C. H. Muir, on their way to the 6th World Scout Jamboree.